Scrying involves gazing or staring at or into objects and surfaces to induce a psychic or intuitive state of mind as a popular divination practice.

-Several forms of scrying are used by Witches today.
+Several forms or types of scrying are used by Witches today.
 The most popular include water, fire, and crystal gazing, and mirror scrying.

-Water gazing often involves a black bowl filled with water or a silver bowl with water dyed dark blue or black.
+Water gazing or water scrying often involves a black bowl filled with water or a silver bowl with water dyed dark blue or black.
 An alternative used today is a glass bowl filled with water that is then held against a black cloth.

 How to Scry